 - How do you define your core business, and does that definition allow for investigating new horizons?

-Often, an internally-focused business definition prevents open investigation and consideration or opportunities on the edge of your current technology or application arenas.
+Often, an internally-focused business definition prevents open investigation and consideration of opportunities on the edge of your current technology or application arenas.

 - Do you have a mechanism to identify emerging customer needs?

-Growth companies tend to continually investigate the changing market environment—including evaluating future scenarios for the markets you serve.
+Growth companies tend to continually investigate the changing market environment, including evaluating future scenarios for the markets they serve.

 - How often do you take these new opportunities into your strategic planning process, and does your strategic planning process allow looks into alternative Future States?